ElMassimo/vite_ruby/docs/guide/troubleshooting.md

 ### Tailwind CSS is slow to load

-A project called [Windi CSS](https://github.com/windicss/windicss) addresses this pain point − I've created a [documentation website](http://windicss.netlify.app/), and it's used in the [example app].
+A project called [Windi CSS](https://github.com/windicss/windicss) addresses this pain point − I've created a [documentation website](http://windicss.netlify.app/).

 A [plugin for Vite.js](https://github.com/windicss/vite-plugin-windicss) is available, and should allow you to get [insanely faster](https://twitter.com/antfu7/status/1361398324587163648) load times in comparison.
+Check the [example app] for a sample setup.

 The creator of Tailwind CSS was impressed by the performance achieved by Windi CSS, and is currently implementing [something similar](https://twitter.com/adamwathan/status/1363638620209446921).